deel-ai/deel-lip/README.md

 > **Incompatibility with TensorFlow >= 2.16 and Keras 3**
 >
 > Due to significant changes introduced in TensorFlow version 2.16 and Keras 3, this
-> package is currently incompatible with TensorFlow versions 2.16 and above.
-Users are
+> 'master' branch is currently incompatible with TensorFlow versions 2.16 and above.
-> advised to use TensorFlow versions lower than 2.16 to ensure compatibility and proper
-> functionality of this package.
 >
 > We're excited to announce that a nightly version of deel-lip with support for Keras 3
 > is now available for testing!
 If you'd like to experiment with the latest updates